FabioGadegbeku/FabioGadegbeku.github.io/_posts/2024-08-07-yeatinator.md

 ## Conclusion

-The results of the **Yeatinator** project demonstrated that while both LSTM and GPT-2 models can generate lyrics, **GPT-2 significantly outperformed the LSTM** in terms of creativity, coherence, and maintaining the stylistic characteristics of *Yeat*'s lyrics.
-This reinforces the idea that modern transformer-based models like GPT-2 are better suited for text generation tasks, particularly in creative domains such as music lyrics.
+The results of the **Yeatinator** project demonstrated that while both LSTM and GPT-2 models can generate lyrics, **GPT-2 significantly outperformed the LSTM** in terms of grammar and maintaining *Yeat*'s style.
+We can clairly see the difficulties in training models for text generation from scratch and the benefits of leveraging pre-trained models for specific tasks.